cmoore/pikey/README.md

 Pikey is a Javascript compiler using Parenscript.

 It's work in progress.
 To build it, you need SBCL and quicklisp.
 Then check the source out in `~/quicklisp/local-projects`, and finally do `sbcl --load build.lisp` in the pikey directory.
+Then you can copy the pikey executable wherever you like.

 ## Usage